dscolby/Whiteboard/README.md

                                         |   Row 3  |     0    |     0    |     0     |

                                   f(A) = 1122
-                    7. Can enumerate over these integers without explicitly constructing DAGs or adjacency matrices
+                     6. Can enumerate over these integers without explicitly constructing DAGs or adjacency matrices
-    5. With arm IDs and way to calculate (stochastic) rewards each time we pull an arm (DAG), we can use bandit algorithm to find the best arm!
+3. With arm IDs and way to calculate (stochastic) rewards each time we pull an arm (DAG), we can use bandit algorithm to find the best arm!

 ### Causal Discovery via MCMC
 1. Same approach as above to calculating scores or independence tests
 2. Same approach for assigning unique numbers to DAGs
-3. Use Hamiltonian MCMC to sample over graphs
+3. Use Metropolis-Hastings MCMC to sample over graphs
     1. Ideally want to make it converge faster
         1. Maybe use temperature schedule
         2. Could also use some kind of exploration bonus